Seeed-Studio/xiao-esphome-projects/projects/seeedstudio-iot-button/README.md

 2. **Update ESP32-SDK**: Make sure your version is 3.2.1 or above.
 3. **Install Libraries**: FastLED.
 4. **Load Code**:
-   - V1: Use provided V1 Arduino code.
-   - V2: Use provided V2 Arduino code.
+    - Use the provided Arduino code.
+Select your device version by defining either `IOT_BUTTON_V1` or `IOT_BUTTON_V2` in the code or build settings.
-5. **Configure and Upload**: Set Zigbee parameters, upload to device.
+5. **Configure and Upload**:
+    - Select the correct board: Tools → Board → ESP32 Arduino → XIAO_ESP32C6
+    - Enable Zigbee Mode: Tools → Zigbee mode → Zigbee Endpoint
+    - Set Partition Scheme: Tools → Partition Scheme → Zigbee 4MB with spiffs
+    - For other settings, you can use the defaults
+    - Select COM to Upload

 ## Customization

-- **ESPHome**: Edit YAML to adjust pins, actions, LED effects, or sleep settings.
+- **ESPHome**: Edit YAML to adjust actions, LED effects, or sleep settings.
+- **ESPHome (MQTT)**: Edit `seeedstudio-iotbutton_MQTT.yaml` to customize button mapping, LED effects, MQTT topics, etc.
 - **Arduino with Zigbee**: Modify code for button mappings, LED behaviors, or Zigbee settings.